Highlights of Egypt

 Rise with the sun and watch the mist as it lifts over the banks of the river Nile.
 You will continue sailing for the morning and will then continue by road to Luxor.
 Along the way you can stop at the lovely temples of Kom Ombo and Edfu, perched on the banks of the Nile.

-It’s an early start this morning to avoid the heat of the day….before dawn cross the Nile by boat to meet the trusty donkeys that will be your transport for the morning.
-You will ride through small villages and past fields of sugar cane to the Valley of the Kings, where the Pharaohs of Ancient Egypt were buried in intricately painted tombs.
+It’s an early start this morning to avoid the heat of the day….before dawn you will cross the Nile, driving through small villages and past fields of sugar cane to the Colossi of Memnon, from where you will be transported to the Valley of the Kings, where the Pharaohs of Ancient Egypt were buried in intricately painted tombs.

 In the morning ride in a horse drawn carriage to Karnak Temple, just outside Luxor.
 The temple itself is magnificent and very extensive; you can spend hours exploring the various sections of the temple, gazing up at the vast columns and intricate carvings.